d0tTino/TBDSpaceRPG/Documentation/Technical/Godot_Migration_Steps.md

    ```
 5. Unity runtime scripts have been removed.
 Use the C# scripts in the Godot project to handle gameplay logic.
 6. Run the Godot project from the editor and verify that it connects to the MCP servers at startup.
+7. Open the `Flight` scene to observe the basic orbit system.
+The scene now contains an `OrbitManager` and a `CelestialBody`.
+When running the vertical slice, the ship automatically follows a circular orbit around the body.